LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/resource_error_1.rst

    resource_error(Resource)

 Throws a resource error.
+Used when a required resource (e.g. memory or disk space) to complete execution is not available.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::